jek-bao-choo/splunk-otel-example/apm-js/http-auto-instr-extra/README.md

 10. Create index.js file

-11. Add the code from the index.js from the Github repo.
+11. Add the code from the index.js in this Github repo.

 12. `node -r @splunk/otel/instrument index.js`